• Home

 Instructions

-• Wash the broccoletti in cold running water.
-The entire plant is edible, so you don't have to remove anything.
+• Rinse the broccolini under cold running water.
+Since the whole plant is edible, there's no need to trim anything.

-• Place a steamer basket in a pot with a small amount of water.
-Cover the pot with a lid and bring the water to a boil.
+• Fill a pot with a small amount of water and place a steamer basket inside.
+Cover the pot and bring the water to a boil.

-• Transfer the steamed broccoletti into a bowl of icy water to stop cooking and preserve the vibrant green color.
-Let it sit for 10-15 seconds, then transfer it to a serving dish.
+• Transfer the steamed broccolini to a bowl of icy water for 10-15 seconds to stop the cooking and keep the bright green color.
+Then drain and place on a serving dish.

-• Add minced garlic and sauté for 1 minute until it becomes fragrant.
-Be careful not to burn the garlic.
-Add salt per your taste.
+• In a small pan over medium heat, warm the butter and olive oil.
+Add minced garlic and sauté for about 1 minute until fragrant, being careful not to burn it.
+Season with salt to taste.

-• Drizzle the sautéed garlic and olive oil over the broccoletti.
+• Drizzle the garlic and oil mixture over the broccolini and toss gently to coat.

-• Serve the steamed broccoletti as a side dish alongside your favorite main course.
+• Serve immediately as a delicious side dish alongside your favorite main course.

 Notes